Mariann95/SQL_Data_Warehouse_And_Analytics_Project/README.md

 ```
 data-warehouse-project/
 │
 ├── datasets/                               # Raw datasets used for the project (ERP and CRM data)
 │
 ├── documents/                              # Project documentation and architecture details
 │   ├── data_architecture.drawio            # Draw.io file shows the project's architecture
 │   ├── data_catalog.md                     # Catalog of datasets, including field descriptions and metadata
 │   ├── data_flow.drawio                    # Draw.io file for the data flow diagram
 │   ├── data_integration.drawio             # Draw.io file for how the tables are related
 │   ├── data_model.drawio                   # Draw.io file for data model (star schema)
 │   ├── naming-conventions.md               # Consistent naming guidelines for tables, columns, and files
 │
-├── scripts/                            # SQL scripts for ETL and transformations
+├── scripts/                                # SQL scripts for ETL and transformations and for data exploration, analytics, and reporting
 │   ├── bronze/                             # Scripts for extracting and loading raw data
 │   ├── silver/                             # Scripts for cleaning and transforming data
 │   ├── gold/                               # Scripts for creating analytical models
+│   ├── Exploratory Data Analysis (EDA)/    # Scripts for understanding data
+│   ├── Advanced Data Analytics + Reports/  # Scripts for answering business questions
 │
 ├── tests/                                  # Test scripts and quality files
 │
 ├── README.md                               # Project overview and instructions
 ├── LICENSE                                 # License information for the repository
 ├── .gitignore                              # Files and directories to be ignored by Git
 └── requirements.txt                        # Dependencies and requirements for the project
 ```
 ---